 How can we possibly expect our young, bright minds to solve giant problems when they are relegated to 55 minutes for science…bell…55 minutes for English…bell…when the information they ingest is put into silos?
 When they are collecting the dots instead of connecting them.
 Kids find it difficult to think in an interdisciplinary manner after years of traditional schooling because they have been conditioned to think in one subject area at a time.
 When the breakthroughs happen though, it is remarkable.

 For example, one of my students had the inquiry:

 She read numerous books and articles on the topic: Ben Tal Shahar, Victor Frankl, Jeff Sutherland, and more.
 She conducted a social experiment with her soccer team trying to improve their performance through weekly happiness exercises.
 She also weaved a “happiness” blanket on the loom (there is a loom at the PSII).

 In a traditional high school, her learning would have been broken into English, Science, and Studio Arts.
 She would have had no opportunity to connect the dots, as each subject area is totally cut off from the other.
-She would have had no opportunity to pursue her ideas and interests.
 Instead, she would have been reading “Lord of the Flies” in English while being lectured in Science.
 She would have been learning unrelated subject matter, with no unity of knowledge.

 Let people learn what they want to learn.
 Why not?

 As we guide a student through a large inquiry, we are allowing the individual to make choices in their own learning.
 Naturally, as they dig into areas of interest, more questions will arise.
 Setting a curriculum creates a mandated set of outcomes, and blocks the ability for lateral movement in learning.
 This is a massive problem when one considers how fast knowledge is being created today.